AIRPLANES OF THE AVIATOR

 Using 8 gear-reduced electric motors, the H4 Hercules or Spruce Goose, as it is more affectionately known, flew in the exact location as the original one did almost 57 years later in the Long Beach Harbor.

-Reproducing the famous newsreel clip of the Spruce Goose flying past a cameraman was made possible by legendary Visual Effects Supervisor Rob Legato, who cleverly decided to setup his cameras to film using forced perspective.
+Reproducing the famous newsreel clip of the Spruce Goose flying past a cameraman was made possible by legendary Visual Effects Supervisor Rob Legato, who cleverly decided to setup his cameras on a moving boat and film using forced perspective.

 The resulting shots were so convincing they were used as clips to introduce The Aviator film during the live television broadcast of the 77th Academy Awards.